sammuelyee/docs/faqs.md

 }
 {% endhighlight %}

-​In your case, it will have a value different than 0, so you should only give to it a zero-value.
+​It will have a value different than 0, so you should only give it a zero-value.

 ### Can I have different geometries in the same layer?